boldflight/BibleConverter/test_EPUB/output/1kings.md

 ### A Prophet from Judah Visits Bethel

 [33] On the fifteenth day of the eighth month (a date he had arbitrarily chosen) Jeroboam offered sacrifices on the altar he had made in Bethel.
 He inaugurated a festival for the Israelites and went up to the altar to offer sacrifices.
-[1] Just then a prophet arrived from Judah with the **Lord’**s message for Bethel, as Jeroboam was standing near the altar ready to offer a sacrifice.
+[1] Just then a prophet arrived from Judah with the **Lord**'s message for Bethel, as Jeroboam was standing near the altar ready to offer a sacrifice.
 [2] He cried out against the altar with the **Lord’s** message, “O altar, altar!
 This is what the **Lord** has said, ‘Look, a son named Josiah will be born to the Davidic dynasty.
 He will sacrifice on you the priests of the high places who offer sacrifices on you.
 Human bones will be burned on you.’”
 [3] That day he had also given a sign, saying, “This is the sign that the **Lord** has declared: The altar will split open and the ashes on it will pour out.”
 [4] When the king heard the prophet’s message that he had cried out against the altar in Bethel, Jeroboam took his hand from the altar and pointed it saying, “Seize him!”
 Then the hand that he had pointed at him stiffened up, and he could not pull it back.